-The purpose of this report is to investigate whether we can reasonably support the premise that a lack of labour will become a significant obstacle to the green transition - a so-called Implementation Gap.
-It is critically important to assess that the lack of labour will constitute a barrier to the green transition.
+The purpose of this report is to investigate whether we can reasonably support the premise that a lack of labour will become a significant obstacle to the transition to renewable energy systems - a so-called Implementation Gap.
+It is critically important to assess that the lack of labour will constitute a barrier to the energy transition.